-- (2) Components and arrangements of automated tests should be listed for the purpose and designed so that failure of the testing equipment should not impair the operation of the system unless indicated by a trouble or supervisory signal in accordance with NFPA 72. - (3) Failure of a component or system to pass an automatic test should result in an audible trouble signal in accordance with NFPA 72. - (4) Not all tests required by NFPA 25 can be suitable for automatic testing. - (5) Periodic visual inspection including the use of video should be performed.
+- (1) Automatic tests should be arranged to test the same functions as the required tests. - (2) Components and arrangements of automated tests should be listed for the purpose and designed so that failure of the testing equipment should not impair the operation of the system unless indicated by a trouble or supervisory signal in accordance with NFPA 72. - (3) Failure of a component or system to pass an automatic test should result in an audible trouble signal in accordance with NFPA 72. - (4) Not all tests required by NFPA 25 can be suitable for automatic testing. - (5) Periodic visual inspection including the use of video should be performed.

-A.4.6 Section 4.6 provides the option to adopt a performancebased test and inspection method as an alternative means of compliance with 4.5.2.
+A.4.7 Section 4.7 provides the option to adopt a performancebased test and inspection method as an alternative means of compliance with 4.6.2.
 The prescriptive test and requirements contained in this standard are essentially qualitative.
 Equivalent or superior levels of performance can be demonstrated through quantitative performance-based analyses.
 This section provides a basis for implementing and monitoring a performance-based program acceptable under this option (providing approval is obtained by the authority having jurisdiction).